lizmat/articles/5to6-dispatch.md

     # baz

 Which would fail without the `our`.
-In Perl 5, **any** subroutine can be called from outside of the namespace it is defined in: subroutines that are intended to be "private" usually have a name that starts with an underscore.
+In Perl 5, **any** subroutine can be called from outside of the namespace it is defined in:

+    # Perl 5
+    package Foo {
+        sub bar { "baz" }     # always visible from the outside }
+    say Foo::bar();
+    # baz

-But that doesn't inhibit them from being called.
+Subroutines that are intended to be "private" in Perl 5 usually have a name that starts with an underscore.
+But that doesn't stop them from being called from the outside.

 The `our` on a subroutine definition in Perl 6 also indicates that the subroutine in question will be exported if it is part of a module being